CodingBobby/codingbobby.github.io/_posts/2020-12-12-muon-pi-project.md

 <img src="https://pbs.twimg.com/media/Eo_Rt1YWEAIHkxX?format=jpg" alt="presentation on bbb" style="width: 75%;"/>

 Muons are relatively heavy elementary particles[^muon-mass] that are produced in high quantity when cosmic radiation interacts with matter in our atmosphere and these radiation bursts are indicators for large stellar events.
+For the understanding of the universe and its history, the discovery of more of these events is crucial.
 The half-life period of muons is very short but due to their super high speeds of almost *c*, they perceive a significant length contraction and thus reach lower levels of the atmosphere where they can be detected before decay.

 Typically, the detection of muons happenes in rather large standalone research centers that are geologically limited to one area.